YCSU/Udacity_SDC_P3_Behavioral-Cloning/README.md

 Make sure Opencv is installed before running the script

 ## Model architecture
-The archtecture is a convolutional neural netowrk based on the architecture of VGG net.
+The architecture is a convolutional neural network based on the architecture of VGG net.
 In order to be able to train the model in a fair amount of time, I started from a smaller network and gradually expand the nodes for each layer and the number of layers until the model can drive around the track successfully.
 One interesting thing I found is that the number of filter is crucial for the car to make a big turn.
-The fianl archtecture is shown below:
+The fianl architecture is shown below:

 <img src="./images/Architecture.PNG" width=500/>

-It is an eight-hidden-layers convolunal networtk.
+It is an eight-hidden-layers convolutional network.
 The first part is two 5x5x32 convolutional layers followed by a 2x2 maxpooling layer, and the second part is two 3x3x64 convolutional layers followed by a 2x2 maxpooling layer.
 The final part is two fully-connected layers.
 ReLU is the activation function for each layer, and the dropout is used for reducing the overfitting.

 Here is an example of the features extracted by the convolutional layers.